 Mrs. Oertel teaches high school English at the RVA and absolutely loves it!
 Mrs. Oertel graduated from UW Stevens Point in 2011 with a Bachelor's degree in English Education.
 She taught in the Wausau and Wittenberg-Birnamwood school districts before she became interested in on-line teaching.
 She and her husband live in Wausau with their dog and two cats.
 Her hobbies include traveling, reading, camping, baking, visiting friends, watching movies, and attending concerts.
 Check out Mrs. Oertel's professional website, the link to which can be found in her Twitter Bio: @MrsOertel

 I feel very privileged to be a part of the RVA staff!
-I have been teaching in the Medford School District for 24 years, 21 of those in fifth grade and 3 years in 7th grade language arts and math.
-This will be my 7th year with the RVA.
+I have been teaching in the Medford School District for 25 years, 21 of those in fifth grade and 3 years in 7th grade language arts and math.
+This will be my 8th year with the RVA.
 I love learning and teaching, especially math!
-In my free time I enjoy gardening, cooking, walking, and spending time with my husband and our three children.
+In my free time I enjoy gardening, cooking, walking, yoga and spending time with my husband and our three children.

 I am truly honored to be part of the RVA family!
 I have been an RVA teacher since the winter of 2015.
 Prior to teaching with the RVA, I was a kindergarten teacher for three years for the D.C.
 Everest School District in Rothschild, WI.
 I enjoy life with my husband Troy and our sweet little boy Evan.
 Educating young learners is a true passion of mine, and I love the unique educational setting the RVA provides.
 In my free time, I love to read, relax, spend time with friends and family, and sing!

 I feel very fortunate to be a part of the Rural Virtual Academy!
-I am a new teacher at the RVA this year, however I have six years of teaching experience.
+I have been with the RVA since 2014.
+Prior to the RVA, I taught for six years in Menomonie.
 I have taught 4th, 5th, 6th, and 8th grade.
 Teaching and coaching are my passion and what I love to do!
-My husband, Jake, and I have two children, Jayla - age 2, and Easton - age 1.
-When I am not busy teaching and coaching, I enjoy photography, attending sporting events, volunteering, blogging, and spending time with my family & friends!
+My husband, Jake, and I have two children, Jayla - age 5, and Easton - age 4.
+We just moved back to my hometown, New Richmond, Wisconsin!
+When I am not busy teaching and coaching, I enjoy photography, attending sporting events, volunteering, and spending time with my family & friends!
+One of my favorite things about teaching for the RVA is that each student receives their own unique learning plan that best suits their educational needs.

 Hello, my name is Quinn Robinson and I am thrilled to be a part of the RVA team!
 I grew up in Sussex, WI on a small hobby farm.
 Since a very early age, I have had a hunger for knowledge and a love for the outdoors.
 Whereas most people outgrow a child-like curiosity for the world around them, I still continuously ask questions starting with the word "why".
 I simply love the journey of learning and the feeling of empowerment while acquiring knowledge.
 I am a quintessential example of a life-long learner.
 I attended the University of MN - Twin Cities and majored in Natural Resources and Environmental Studies and minored in forestry.
 This was a great program for me because my major allowed me to take classes in various disciplines from soil science, fisheries and wildlife, ecology, and hydrology to name a few.
 I graduated with distinction and eventually decided to return to school to become a teacher.
 I attended the University of WI - River Falls to attain a Master of Science in Education.
 I have worked as a high school science teacher for the past fourteen years as both a traditional science teacher and an adviser at a project-based charter school.
 My educational philosophy is based on common sense.
 I always try to generate student interest in science by demonstrating its relevance.
 This is done through student-based research projects, laboratory investigations, or discussions that demonstrate connections between content and the students' lives.
 Using these guiding principles, I have found that student achievement increases as well as their desire to learn.
 Once this is achieved, the student takes ownership of their learning and real education begins.
 Personal hobbies include hunting and fishing.
 Trout fishing in the Driftless area is my favorite type of fishing, but I also enjoy fishing the many lakes of northern WI throughout the year.
 I have a two year old German Shorthair Pointer that I train for upland game birds.
 Nothing compares to walking the woods in Fall in pursuit of ruffed grouse!
 I am looking forward to learning with you and assisting in your educational journey!